Newsletter 154, November 2024

 Te Uru Rākau – New Zealand Forest Service

-1-4 April - Annual Conference "Trees in Farmed Hill Country"
+Coming up: 1-4 April - Annual Conference "Trees in Farmed Hill Country"

 Conference Programme

 Day 1 - Afternoon, Tuesday 1st April.
-Action Group meetings starting at 1 pm, and a free evening The Eucalypt, Cypress, Sequoia and Indigenous Forestry action groups will each meet.
+Action Group meetings starting at 1 pm, and a free evening.
+The Eucalypt, Cypress, Sequoia and Indigenous Forestry action groups will each meet.
 The Executive will meet in the evening.

 Day 2 - Morning, Wednesday 2nd April.
 Balance of Action Group meetings: Acacia Melanoxylon, Oaks, Farm Forestry Timbers, Poplar and Willow and Forest Investors.